 EHS Compliance Assessment

-EHS Inspections should be done regularly and must easily be updated in accordance to changes in rules and policies.
-EHS assessments should also be well documented and accessible anytime. iAuditor by SafetyCulture, is web-based and mobile app that businesses can use in daily operation inspections in compliance with EHS regulation and in using and creating EHS audit checklists.
+EHS Inspections should be done regularly and must easily be updated in accordance with changes in rules and policies.
+EHS assessments should also be well documented and accessible anytime.
+SafetyCulture (formerly iAuditor), is web-based and mobile app that businesses can use in daily operation inspections in compliance with EHS regulations and in using and creating EHS audit checklists.
 This software can also offer the following features:

 This EHS audit checklist can be used as a guide to conduct inspections to workplaces in compliance to the industry regulation.
 It also specifically checks general facility, environmental, health, and safety policies to implement EHS compliance.
 This template is converted from Wichita State University's EHS template.